An Informational-Entropic Approach to Exoplanet Characterization: Introduction

-In this paper, we propose an information-theory based method designed to be be applied to transit spectroscopy.
-The method is designed to identify Earth-like planets in a conjecture-free manner.
-By quantifying the information content contained in the exoplanetary spectrum, we are able to identify spectra similar to that of Earth's.
-We illustrate this method by comparing simulated exoplanets to a simulated Earth spectrum.
+By quantifying the information content in the exoplanetary spectrum, we are able to identify---for spectral resolution with sufficiently low noise---spectra similar to those of Earth: the smaller the difference in information content, the~more similar the spectra and thus the more Earth-like the exoplanet.
+Since we are still in the early days of acquiring high-quality spectral data (we will specify what high quality means for our method), our goal here is to offer a proof of concept, using our method to compare simulated exoplanets to a simulated Earth spectrum.
 We show that our information measure efficiently differentiates between Earth-like and Jupiter-like planets.
-We also demonstrate that how our method is sensitive to variations in physical parameters.
-Section \ref{sec:Info} describes the information theory metric we employ to differentiate planets.
-Section \ref{sec:data} describes the simulations used to obtain data for this analysis.
-Section \ref{sec:Res1} shows how our method is affected by varying the physical parameters for a sample Jupiter-like planet.
+We also demonstrate that our method is sensitive to variations in physical parameters that affect a planet's spectral~signature.

+Section~\ref{sec:Info} (Information Measure) describes the information theory metric we employ to differentiate planets.
+Section~\ref{sec:data} (Data) describes the simulations used to obtain data for this analysis.
+In~Section~\ref{sec:Res1} (Results 1), we show how our method is affected by varying the physical parameters for a sample Jupiter-like planet.
 This demonstrates the ability of our method to differentiate between planet types and to identify changes in planetary features.
-Section \ref{sec:Res2} shows results for a series of simulations of real hot Jupiter and super-Earth exoplanets.
-We compare these exoplanets with simulated spectra of Earth, Jupiter, and a hot Jupiter clone to show how our method is able to discriminate between types of planets with realistic, diverse variations in planetary features.
-Section \ref{sec:Conclusions} summarizes our results and expands on how the method may be used to identify biosignatures associated with inhabited planets.
+In~Section~\ref{sec:Res2} (Results 2), we show the results for a series of simulations of observed gas giant and rocky exoplanets.
+We compare these exoplanets with the simulated spectra of Earth, Jupiter, and~a hot Jupiter clone to show how our method is able to discriminate between types of planets with realistic, diverse variations in planetary features.
+In {\mbox{Section \ref{sec:Conclusions}} (Discussion and Conclusions)} we summarize our results and expand on how the method may be used to identify the biosignatures associated with inhabited planets.
+Finally, we present an error analysis in the {}{Appendix \ref{sec:appendix}} .

-\section{Information Measure}
+\section{Information~Measure}

-We quantify the dissimilarity between two planetary spectra as the difference between the information contents contained in the two spectra.
-We begin transforming the spectra into modal fractions, probability distributions introduced by \citet{Gleiser2012} that give the relative weight of each wave mode.
-Since transit spectra are discrete and already in Fourier space, the modal fraction $p_\nu$ at a particular wave number, $\nu$, is simply
+application of an informational entropic method to transmission spectra was introduced in a companion paper, \citet{vannah2024}, and is summarized here for reference.
+In this work, we quantify the dissimilarity between two planetary spectra as the difference between the information contents contained in the two spectra, or~more precisely, the~distance in the information space.
+We treat the spectra as probability {}{distributions,}